jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/arms.rst

   * dVRK specific: when using ``body/servo_cf``, reference frame to apply the wrench is the end effector frame.
 This makes sense for the position but can be confusing for the orientation.
-For example, using the MTM, applying a contant force in Z direction feels like holding a rocket in your hand, the direction of the force will change as the user rotates the gripper.
+For example, using the MTM, applying a constant force in the Z direction feels like holding a rocket in your hand, the direction of the force will change as the user rotates the gripper.
 To feel a force in a constant direction, independently of the hand's